dolbeysystems/fusion-cac-web-docs/content/general-user-guide/add-on-modules/_index.md

 events for pediatric patients treated in hospitals and on preventable hospitalizations among pediatric patients, taking into account the special characteristics of the pediatric population.

-This PDI indicator displays in the banner bar under the compute button.
-The PDI is reported in one of two fields CDI PDI Indicator or PDI Indicator if identified by a coder.
+The PDI is reported in one of
+two fields CDI PDI Indicator or PDI Indicator if identified by a coder.
 The indicator can be used for workflow and/or reporting.

-The algorithm for the PDI on if it applied or not is within the code summary pane.

 #### PC-06 Indicator